AdobeDocs/marketo.en/help/marketo/product-docs/target-account-management/target/account-smart-lists.md

 >[!NOTE]
 >
->This feature is only available to those with both TAM and the Adobe Marketo Engage Next-Gen user experience enabled.
+>This feature is only available to those with both the Target Account Management add-on and a TAM licensed issued.

 ## Create an Account Smart List {#create-an-account-smart-list}